International Bancshares Corporation research snapshot

 Munger risk inversion

 The thesis fails if Texas energy or CRE losses rise materially, deposit competition forces funding costs sharply higher, the net interest margin compresses faster than expected, or the Sanchez family insider structure creates governance challenges.
-The 1.57x price-to-book ratio provides some asset coverage but limited protection if credit losses spike.
+The roughly 1.57x price-to-book ratio provides some asset coverage but limited protection if credit losses spike.

 Management